What Causes Mesothelioma?

 “Asbestos exposure is the primary cause of mesothelioma.
 Still, there is no predictability as to who or when the exposure will progress to the development of mesothelioma and where it will manifest in the body.”

-Questions Our Patients Advocates Are Commonly Asked
+Questions Our Patient Advocates Are Commonly Asked

 We asked our Patient Advocates about the questions people ask when they call us about the cause of mesothelioma.
 Here are some common questions and helpful answers.

-How much exposure to asbestos will cause mesothelioma?
+How much asbestos exposure can cause mesothelioma?

 How likely am I to develop mesothelioma?